-Withdrawal from a course after the official day of record will result in a mark of "W" on the student's college transcript and no college credit will be awarded.
-It is the student's responsibility to drop/withdraw before the "W" date by informing the WHS Dual Credit Liaison and then submitting a request to Lone Star College-Tomball for withdrawal from any course.
+Withdrawal from a course after the Census Day will result in a mark of "W" on the student's college transcript and no college credit will be awarded.
+It is the student's responsibility to drop/withdraw before the "W" date by informing the WHS Dual Credit Liaison and then submitting a request to Blinn College for withdrawal from any course.
 Under Section §51.907 of the Texas Education Code, a student is not permitted to drop more than 6 (six) courses over their college career.

-Any questions, please refer to the Lone Star College System Course Catalog.
+Any questions, please refer to the Blinn College Course Catalog.

-Distance Learning /Correspondence Courses
+Distance Learning / Correspondence Courses